A Step-By-Step Guide to Building an Instant Quote Calculator for Your Website

 To finish up our instant quote calculator we need to ensure that potential customers could go further once they’ve made their calculations.
 The result we are seeking was defined at the beginning: ‘get the initial order form filled in’.

 For this purpose, it's necessary to add an order form to capture potential sales leads.
 It will be a simple order form with just a few input fields: name, email, phone number, address and a text area for notes.
 And only email will be required.
 The shorter the form the better, but sometimes you just need more information to deliver better service.
+Such a feature is very important to all specialists offering custom services.
+If we are talking about photography pricing or copywriter service, capturing leads is a crucial part of expanding your customer base and planning your future schedule.

 The form will be shown after users click on the primary call to action button, which we will call: ‘Place order now’.